For the list of links with further information, please scroll down.

 Association of Biology, Life Sciences and Biomedicine in Germany (VBIO)

-Below you will find a regularly updated compilation of important links, for example information for Ukrainian scientists and aid organizations.
+Here you will find a compilation of links, for example information for Ukrainian scientists and aid organizations.

 The Federal Ministry of Education and Research has also set up a website with information for refugees from Ukraine, which answers questions about school, training, studies, work and the recognition of foreign professional qualifications in Germany.